-Up to Date focuses on pressing issues, both local and national, including politics, economics, planning and design, history and entertainment - topics that have an impact on the lives of the Greater Kansas City region.
+Up To Date focuses on pressing issues that are local, regional and national, including politics, government, economics, planning and design, health, education and entertainment - topics that have an impact on the lives of the Greater Kansas City region.

 To sign up for the Kraske Off Mic newsletter, click or tap here.